-The grandparents are coming to town – hooray!
+Grandparents Day is happening this Sunday, 25 November and the grandparents are coming to town – hooray!
 Once the excitement of the impending visit wears off, the panic sets in.
 Where can you take your more ‘mature’ loved ones to showcase just how fabulous Singapore is without them wilting at outdoor activities in the intense tropical heat?
-(If they need to stay cool, check out our guide to Singapore’s best places to beat the heat).
+(If they need to stay cool, check out our guide on how to beat the heat in Singapore).

 They may be here for an extended visit, and in some cases not be particularly mobile.
 We’ve got a great list of activities to enjoy with the oldies that will have them forgiving you for absconding overseas with the grandkids, and if not, at least understanding why you’ve chosen to call Singapore home.